Senior Trial Attorney

 Donald J Horowitz: You’ve been a judge in your own country.

 DJH: Okay.
-Is there any difference in, in your view as to sentencing here in the ICTR within ¬– particularly the nature of the crimes and the, the kinds of people that ICTR is, is, is trying?
-And assuming you get conviction and in terms of the considerations, the principles of sentencing and so forth between your na-, consideration in your national court and the on-, and the considerations here.
+Is there any difference in, in your view, as to sentencing here in the ICTR within – particularly the nature of the crimes and the, the kinds of people that ICTR is, is, is trying, and assuming you get conviction, and in terms of the considerations, the principles of sentencing and so forth – between your na-, your consideration in your national court and the on-, and the considerations here.

 Well, certainly we are dealing with, in this jurisdiction we are dealing with crimes that are substantially different in nature from the crimes that we, we, we tried, I tried in national jurisdiction.
 So that is the first point.